eungshik/eungshik/README.md

-- 👋 Hi, I’m @eungshik
+- 👋 Hi, I’m @EungShik Kim
-- 👀 I’m interested in ...
+- 👀 I’m interested in GraphQL, Node.js, Flutter, ..., etc
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AngelMeet
-- 📫 How to reach me ...
+- 📫 How to reach me, call +82 10 8704 0840

 <!---
 eungshik/eungshik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.